-- 1. Any permitted or administratively permitted use involving more than incidental levels of hazardous materials or waste. - 2.
-Uses allowed by conditional use permit in the I2 zoning district excepting mineral extraction, recycling processor, and salvage/wrecking yards and vehicle storage facilities, level 2, and level 3, as defined in 18A.20.700.
+1. Any permitted or administratively permitted use involving more than incidental levels of hazardous materials or waste.

+2. Uses allowed by conditional use permit in the I2 zoning district excepting salvage/wrecking yards and vehicle storage facilities, level 2, and level 3, as defined in 18A.20.700.